phpstan/phpstan-doctrine/README.md

 	- vendor/phpstan/phpstan-doctrine/extension.neon
 ```

-If you're interested in DQL validation, include also `rules.neon` (you will also need to provide the `objectManagerLoader`, see below):
+If you're interested in DQL/QueryBuilder validation, include also `rules.neon` (you will also need to provide the `objectManagerLoader`, see below):

 ```
 includes: